f03n1x/f03n1x.github.io/workexperience.md

 - Multiplayer aspects in relation to the player, setting up which hero has been picked, syncing their attacks and animations and general handling of how the player's work in multiplayer
 - Custom inspector setup and editor tools

+Here is a video showing some very early gameplay footage for the game, mostly around what the player can do (to show the work I've focused on):

+{% include youtubePlayer.html id=page.youtubeId_CV %}

 ### Lead Programmer at Unlit Games

 <a href="https://store.steampowered.com/app/1117200/Redemptions_Guild/">Redemption's Guild Store Page</a>